Mary's husband bred and raised several species of parrots for 9 years. Here he explains the best practices for handling and caring for them.

 Are Macaws Endangered in the Wild?

-According to the ICUN Red List of Threatened Species¹, the scarlet macaw (Ara macao) is of least concern, although it is believed that numbers are decreasing in the wild.
+According to the ICUN Red List of Threatened Species¹, the scarlet macaw (Ara macao) is of the least concern, although it is believed that numbers are decreasing in the wild.

 How Do I Introduce a Macaw to Children and Pets?

-A. As with any animal, young children shouldn't be allowed to be around the parrot alone.
+As with any animal, young children shouldn't be allowed to be around the parrot alone.
 A parrot can seriously injure a child.
 If the bird was in the home before the arrival of the child, there could be jealousy issues.
 Start slowly, with constant supervision.
 Don't allow children or teens to tease the bird, ever.

 I have seen both dogs and cats get on with parrots.
-I have also seen a cat who had its face near the eye ripped opened when it got too close to the macaw.
-Generally, cats see the beak on a scarlet macaw and realize that the bird can cause injury and will, therefore, avoid it.
+I have also seen a cat who had its face near the eye ripped open when it got too close to the macaw.
+Generally, cats see the beak on a scarlet macaw and realize that the bird can cause injury and therefore, avoid it.

-¹Ara macao . (n.d.).
+- Ara macao (n.d.).
 Retrieved April 10, 2018.

 Questions & Answers